Serving a Corporation, LLC, or LP

 - A person over the age of 18 who is not involved in the case

-Serving a corporation is always considered substitute service, so the claim must be served at least 25 days before the court date if the Agent for Service is in Los Angeles County, but 30 days before the court date if the Agent for Service is being served outside of Los Angeles County.
-In addition, a copy of the Plaintiff’s Claim must be mailed first class mail to the Agent for Service.
+Serving a Corporation, LLC, or LP is always considered substitute service, so the claim must be served at least 25 days before the court date if the Agent for Service is in Los Angeles County, but 30 days before the court date if the Agent for Service is being served outside of Los Angeles County.
+In addition to the copy being served, a second copy of the Plaintiff’s Claim must be mailed first class mail to the Agent for Service.

-If the corporation has no Agent for Service
+If the Corporation, LLC, or LP has no Agent for Service

-You can serve the corporation through the Secretary of State when:
+You can serve the Corporation, LLC, or LP through the Secretary of State when:

 - An Agent for Service has not been designated.

 - The Agent for Service has resigned and not been replaced.

 - The Agent for Service cannot be found.